Marla Kovatch M.A., CCC/SLP

-I joined MU in 2009 as an adjunct clinical supervisor assisting with speech-language-hearing screenings and language stimulation groups.
+I joined Marywood University in 2009 as an adjunct clinical supervisor assisting with speech-language-hearing screenings and language stimulation groups.
 I have become a full time clinical faculty member in August 2013.
-I am currently a lecturer for CSD 163 Introduction to Communication Sciences and Disorders, facilitator of the MU Aphasia Group and clinical supervisor for the on-campus speech-language-hearing clinic.
-I have earned my bachelor degree from Marywood University and Masters degree from the University of Maine.
+I am currently the facilitator of the Marywood University Aphasia Support Group and Clinical Supervisor for the on-campus Speech-Language-Hearing Clinic.
+I earned my Bachelor of Science Degree in Communication Sciences and Disorders from Marywood University and my Master of Arts Degree from University of Maine, Orono.
+I am a PA licensed Speech-Language Pathologist who is certified by the American Speech-Language-Hearing Association.
 I have focused my clinical practice in the treatment of both pediatric and geriatric clients in a variety of setting which include hospitals, rehabilitation centers, skilled nursing facilities, public and private schools, and private practice.
 I have clinical experience with Family Based Treatment as a service delivery model as well as teaching communication methods for reducing challenging behaviors.
 My primary areas of interest are speech-language/cognitive disorders related to aphasia and traumatic brain injury, AAC with complex communication needs, ESL/accent modification, and Language/Literacy.